395t/review-assignments/_summaries/katharopoulos2020transformers_1.md

 <img width="500px" src="katharopoulos2020transformers_2a.png"/>

-Our similarity function can be a *kernel function*.
-In this context, a kernel function takes two vectors, maps them to another vector space using a "feature map", and returns their inner product.
-Here is the self-attention equation using a kernel with feature representation phi:
+Our similarity function can also be a **kernel function**.
+In this context, a kernel function takes two vectors, maps them to another vector space using a **kernel feature map**, and returns their inner product in that space.
+Here is the self-attention equation using kernel feature map *phi*:

 <img width="500px" src="katharopoulos2020transformers_3a.png"/>